Policy 5534.1 – Anaphylaxis

 Anaphylaxis is usually an immediate reaction occurring within seconds or minutes to an hour following exposure to an allergen (food, insect sting, latex, medication).
 There is no predictable pattern with anaphylaxis.
 Each subsequent episode may be the same, more severe, or less severe.

-Any authorized school staff or volunteer, or school bus operator validly authorized under state law to operate the school bus, he/she is operating, may use an epinephrine auto-injector to administer epinephrine to any pupil who appears to be experiencing a severe allergic reaction if, as soon as practicable, the school bus operator, employee or volunteer reports the allergic reaction by dialing the telephone number “911” or, in an area in which the telephone number “911” is not available, the telephone number for an emergency medical service provider.
+Any school staff or volunteer, or school bus operator validly authorized under state law to operate the school bus, he/she is operating, may use an epinephrine auto-injector to administer epinephrine to any pupil who appears to be experiencing a severe allergic reaction if, as soon as practicable, the school bus operator, employee or volunteer reports the allergic reaction by dialing the telephone number “911” or, in an area in which the telephone number “911” is not available, the telephone number for an emergency medical service provider.

 When given intramuscularly (IM) in the outer thigh, the onset of action is quick and peaks within 9 minutes.
 It must be given as soon as possible to treat and reverse symptoms.
 Administering epinephrine buys time to get to an emergency room for additional care.